-Conveying your message in 140 characters to linkages so far that extra value and context your tweets consider embedding photos or video.
+Conveying your message in 140 characters to linkages.
+So for that, adding extra value and context to your Tweets consider embedding photos or video.

-You will see again I’m on the amazon.in Twitter page and if I scroll down you’ll see the first couple tweets here not only includes some text but also have an eye-catching image and videos.
-Image really helps provide some context to what we are talking about.
+You will see again, I’m on the amazon.in Twitter page and if I scroll down you will see the first couple of tweets here, not only includes some text but also have an eye-catching image or videos.
+Images really help to provide some context to what we are talking about.

-As you can imagine in a busy feed as users scrolling through, this image is going to pop out significantly just as a text tweet; and this is very true to the social landscape which has shifted over the years.
+As you can imagine in a busy news feed, as users scrolling through, this image is going to pop out significantly.
+Better than just a text tweet; and this is very true to the social landscape which has shifted over the years.

-Text updates were once the norm but now rich media is prevalent and this doesn’t come as much a surprise.
+Text updates were once the norm but now rich media is prevalent, this doesn’t come as much of a surprise.
 According to a study performed by Buddy media, tweets with images drive almost double the engagement.
-So, when selecting a photo or video it is important however to consider the relevancy of what you are posting.
+So, when selecting a photo or video it is important however, to consider the relevancy of what you are posting.

-Choose the composer tweet option in the upper right-hand corner and then you can simple choose the add photo option to include a picture; from there you can follow the prompts to select the image you’d like to upload.
-Now, twitter has added support for multiple images in a single tweet and that is cool because the end result is sort of a miniature gallery.
+Choose the composer tweet option in the upper right-hand corner, and then you can simply choose the add photo option to include a picture.
+From here you can follow the prompts to select the image you’d like to upload.
+Now, Twitter has a added support for multiple images in a single tweet and this is cool because the end result is sort of a miniature gallery.
 You might use this feature if you’re posting photos of a new product, the recent event or a behind-the-scenes tour.

-Now just because twitter allows for images, doesn’t mean you have to or necessarily should always include the maximum.
-Remember the core theme of twitter is to be relevant.
-So if it feels like it’s too much.
+Now just because Twitter allows for images, doesn’t mean you have to or necessarily should always include the maximum.
+Remember the core theme of Twitter is to be relevant.
+So if it feels like it’s too much, it probably is.

-But one thing I should point out is in addition to embedding the photo directly in the tweet, if you’re looking to integrate a video; its just a straightforward.
-You want to host your video on a major hosting site such as YouTube or video and from there you’ll grab the link and paste it directly into your Tweet.
-Experiment with rich media in your tweets; a simple photo can go a long way in increasing the engagement of your post.
+One thing I should point out is, in addition to embedding the photo directly in the tweet, if you’re looking to integrate a video; its just as straightforward.
+You want to host your video on a major hosting site such as YouTube and from there you’ll grab the link and paste it directly into your Tweet.
+Try experimenting with rich media in your tweets; a simple photo can go a long way in increasing the engagement of your post.